• Skip to primary navigation

 Tortuga Island

 You can do this tour from Puntarenas before you leave for the ferry or from Paquera.
 Tour companies take you on a cruise through the Gulf of Nicoya to Tortuga Island where there is a beautiful white sand beach, excellent snorkeling and hiking trails.
-You can read about the Tortuga Island Costa Rica day cruise here and if you are leaving from Puntarenas or San Jose, we have a $10 discount.
+You can read about the Tortuga Island Costa Rica day cruise here.
+If you are leaving from Puntarenas or San Jose, we have a discount off the Tortuga Island 1 day trip.

 Paquera Hotels